Are you are drawn to the work of thresholds? Drawn to holding space? Do you companion the birthing ~ and/or the dying?

 I truly believe that each and every one of us will be strengthened through a deeper understanding and integration of personal/collective shadows.

 What does it mean to hold space for our shadows?

 Join author, birth/death doula, yoga teacher, hospital chaplain Amy Wright Glenn as we explore why shadow work is important ~ especially for those called to hold space for life’s sacred threshold points like birth, death, deep transformative change/loss.

 Through this 8-hour, self-guided, pre-recorded, online course, you will be guided to consider pathways that support you to integrate, reconcile with, and/or even acknowledge the pain, hurt, disappointment, loss, envy, fear, failures, betrayal, and anger you’ve known.
 For it is essential to the work of holding space to be in dialogue with aspects of self too often relegated to the subterranean levels of awareness.

 Whether you are drawn to shadow work because it will help deepen your professional work as a birth/death doula or mental health professional or because you are currently working with a challenging personal struggle, the examination of one’s shadow is vital and important.
 It is courageous and deep work leading to a more integrated and fulfilling life.

 Introduce you to the terms “shadow” and “hungry ghosts” within the fields of mythology, psychology, and spirituality.

-How shadow work connects to grief
+How does shadow work connects to grief?

-How shadow work connects to working with fear
+How does shadow work connect to fear?

 *Note, this course is not a replacement for formal therapy and should be undertaken with mindfulness.